Wishing you knew more about Aboriginal culture? Search no more.

 Every year, Aboriginal health statistics paint a dark picture and progress seems to be minimal or absent.

-But there are working solutions, unreported by the media and more often than not with no support from governments.
+But there are working solutions, often unreported by the media and frequently without government support.

 These are community-driven and managed programs where local Aboriginal people develop and implement solutions for their own communities.
-Local environments can be vastly different, and blanket solutions from governments might impede, or even prohibit, the success of local solutions.
+Local environments can vary greatly, and blanket solutions from governments might impede, or even prohibit, the success of local solutions.

 Such programs can be effective in improving physical activity levels and nutrition among Aboriginal people.
 Positive results include stable diabetes rates, significant falls in smoking rates, cholesterol levels and blood pressure, "near-perfect" immunisation rates for babies, increased birth weights and fewer cases of fetal alcohol syndrome.